Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/core-upgrade/05-upgrading-to-v1.10.md

 ### New `anchors:` key

 As part of the ongoing process of making the dbt authoring language more precise, dbt Core v1.10 raises a warning when it sees an unexpected top-level key in a YAML file.
 A common use case behind these unexpected keys is standalone anchor definitions at the top level of a YAML file.
-There is a new top-level `anchors:` key which you can use as a container for these reusable configuration blocks.
+You can use the new top-level `anchors:` key as a container for these reusable configuration blocks.

-Instead of this:
+For example, rather than using this configuration:

 <File name='models/_models.yml'>